 Our main tests involved construction of a phylogenetic tree for each monomeric clone identified.
 Each experiment involved all monomers from a given monomeric clone as well as all monomers from the higher-order repeat library.
-In addition, a sample of monomers from higher-order alpha satellite sequences of Old World (macaque and baboon) and New World (brown capuchin, titi monkey etc.) monkey species were added for outgrouping.
+In addition, a sample of monomers from higher-order alpha satellite sequences of Old World (macaque and baboon) and New World (brown capuchin, titi monkey, etc.) monkey species were added for outgrouping.

 The phylogenetic trees are constructed as follows.
-We used Clustal-W program (based on neighbor join (NJ) method) to construct first a guide tree (i.e. dendogram tree) and then the multiple alignment of the monomers involved.
+We used the Clustal-W program (based on the neighbor join (NJ) method) to construct first a guide tree (i.e., dendogram tree) and then the multiple alignment of the monomers involved.
 We used the multiple alignment of monomers to reconstruct their phylogenetic tree with a bootstrap support of 100.
-In order to do this efficiently we modified the Clustal-W code (v 1.82) [15] so as to reduce its space usage by a factor of 4.
-On a DELL Pentium-IV PC with 2Ghz speed and 1Gbyte memory, the construction of a tree took between 36 hrs (for 700 monomers) to 6 days (1000 monomers).
-To visualize the phylogenetic trees obtained, we modified the ATV (a tree viewer) program [18] to color-code specified nodes.
+In order to do this efficiently, we modified the Clustal-W code (version 1.82) (Thompson et al., 1994) so as to reduce its space usage by a factor of four.
+On a DELL Pentium-IV PC with 2 Ghz speed and 1 Gbyte memory, the construction of a tree took between 36 hours (for 700 monomers) to 6 days (1,000 monomers).
+To visualize the phylogenetic trees obtained, we modified the ATV (a tree viewer) program (Zmasek and Eddy, 2001) to color code specified nodes.

-Two of the phylogenetic trees involving clones AC022482 from chromosome 10 and AC026005 from chromosome 8 are given in Figures 6 and 7 respectively.
-In both figures one can observe that the evolutionary relationship between monomers extracted from the respective clone are quite weak suggesting a lack of recent duplication activity.
+One of the phylogenetic trees involving clone AC026005 from chromosome 8 is given in Fig. 6.
+In the figure, one can observe that the evolutionary relationship between monomers extracted from the respective clone are quite weak suggesting a lack of recent duplication activity.
 Nevertheless, these relationships are much stronger than those between the monomers extracted from the clone and the higher-order repeats.
-This suggests the possibility that the higher-order repeats did not emerge from the existing monomeric structure of the respective chromosome, but rather were brought in through some unknown mechanism as suggested in [1].
-Among the eleven phylogenetic trees we constructed five of them displayed such
+This suggests the possibility that the higher-order repeats did not emerge from the existing monomeric structure of the respective chromosome, but rather were brought in through some unknown mechanism as suggested by Alexandrov et al. (2001).
+Among the eleven phylogenetic trees we constructed, five of them displayed such characteristics.
+The division of monomers into higher-order and monomeric clusters was supported by 70%-90% of bootstrap replicates.
+We also built a phylogenetic tree that involves a large sample of monomers from each of these five clones as well as monomers from the higher-order repeat library and the monkey sequences (see Fig. 7).
+Note that although these monomers are extracted from the different chromosomes (2,8,9,10,19), they still seem to mix well while staying distant from the higher-order repeats in the phylogenetic trees we built for the remaining six monomeric clones.